Assessing your business needs: Value vs. Cost

 You have the experience to see problems coming and the ability and budget to recover if something goes wrong

-If one or more of the above bullets is not true of you and your team, you need a consultant or consulting firm with the necessary skills to supplement your expertise levels and who deserves your trust.
+If one or more of the above bullets is not true of you and your team, you need a business analysis consultancy with the necessary skills to supplement your expertise levels and who deserves your trust.